doly-dev/cra-template-doly-site/docs/intro.en-US.md

 There is no integrated data management library in the scaffolding, you can choose freely, or you can look at [third-party library recommendations](/en-US/docs/third) .

-If the project is a small basic data management library can not directly use `useState` `useReducer` can be.
+If the project is a small basic data management library can not directly use `useState` `useReducer` `useContext` can be.

 It is recommended to use [mobx-state-tree](https://github.com/mobxjs/mobx-state-tree) ，[refer to the example-integrated MST](/en-US/docs/example-mst) .